Fixing A Flat Scene

 Sometimes you'll read over a draft and that scene you imagined so brilliantly in an outline is actually pretty dull.
 You'll suddenly be a few pages further on and having to go back because you switched off, thinking about what you should have for dinner, or why at the age of 34 you're still in your pyjamas at one o'clock in the afternoon.

 Don't ignore that wandering mind, because it's a sign that there is something wrong with that scene.
-You should consider the following.
+It’s a horrible moment but you should consider the following.

 - Is there enough conflict?
 By that I mean, is someone trying to get something and making a tough decision, putting something at risk in order to get it?
 Does their desire for something culminate in a progressive complication that pushes the story forward?
 Every scene should make us want to move on to the next, answering some questions and asking new ones, raising the pressure on the main character, even in the minor victories.